Naheed001/CyberSecurity-Projects/Port-Scan-Detection/README.md

 ## What I Learned
 >
-Through this project I have understood how port scanning works at the transport level and how attackers use reconnaissance to map a network.
-I also gainaed hands-on experience using Splunk to detect and investigate this behaviour.
+Through this project, I gained a comprehensive understanding of how port scanning works at the transport level and how attackers use reconnaissance to map a network.
+I performed and analysed multiple scan techniques (e.g. SYN scan, ACK scan, UDP scan etc.) and developed an understanding of the strengths and limitations of each scanning technique and how different scan types can be used in conjunction to identify exposed services on a network.
+Taking on this project gave me hands-on experience with using Splunk to detect and investigate this behaviour through log analysis.
 >

 ## Tools Used